 Abstract

-A two-stage dehydration process was employed to reduce the moisture content of ginger from 316% (on a dry weight basis) to 10%, utilizing a combination of a domestic microwave oven and a hot air oven.
+A two-stage dehydration process was employed to reduce the moisture content of ginger from 316% to 10% (on a dry weight basis), utilizing a combination of a domestic microwave oven and a hot air oven.
 This hybrid approach demonstrated significant time savings of 30-50% compared to traditional hot air oven dehydration alone.
 The process involved an initial dehydration stage in the microwave oven, followed by a finishing stage in the hot air oven.
 Based on the observed time efficiency and product quality, the two-stage dehydration process with optimized energy level settings of the microwave oven is highly recommended.

 Introduction